Herofied1180/mppjs/README.md

 ## - Major Bug Fixes
  - ### Fixed a bug that wouldn't allow you to create a bot.
 It would print this to the console: "Error: Could not find directory E:\\[Directory Name]\midi".
 I'm so sorry I didn't catch that bug.
-I'll make sure this doesn't happen again.
+I'll make sure that doesn't happen again.
 ***

 # - 2.0